-The Fort Worth theft defense lawyers of Townsend, Gebhardt & Eppes, PLLC fight to get criminal charges reduced or dismissed for clients in Weatherford, Arlington, Cleburne, and surrounding communities in North Central Texas.
+The Fort Worth theft defense lawyers of Gebhardt and Eppes, PLLC fight to get criminal charges reduced or dismissed for clients in Weatherford, Arlington, Cleburne, and surrounding communities in North Central Texas.
 Let us review your case and discuss your legal options by calling (817) 502-3600 right now to set up a completely free initial consultation.

 Tarrant County Theft Crimes Information Center